ZhuoliHuang/scPAFA/README.md

 The pathway input of scPAFA is a Python dictionary, each item with a pathway name as a key and a list of genes as values.

 (1) Download pathway collection
 Pathway collection can be downloaded from MsigDB (https://www.gsea-msigdb.org/gsea/msigdb/human/collections.jsp#H, 'JSON bundle' is recommended), or NCATS bioplanet (https://tripod.nih.gov/bioplanet/download/pathway.csv).
 Users can also use a custom pathway collection.

 (2) Generate pathway dictionary
 We provided examples of constructing pathway dictionary from the MsigDB and NCATS bioplanet databases.(https://github.com/ZhuoliHuang/scPAFA/blob/main/tutorial/generate_pathway_input.ipynb)

 **Step1:** Calculate Pathway Activity Score

-In step1, single-cell gene expression matrix and collection of pathways are used to compute PAS by ‘fast_Ucell’ or ‘fast_score_genes’.
+In step1, single-cell gene expression matrix and collection of pathways are used to compute PAS by ‘fast_Ucell’(example) or ‘fast_score_genes’(example).
 These functions are more computationally efficient implementation of UCell and AddModuleScore (also known as ‘score_genes’ in Scanpy)

-(1) Method based on UCell

-(2) Methods based on AddMouduleScore(Seurat)/scanpy.tl.score_genes(Scanpy)

-**Step2~3:** Pseudobulk processing and MOFA model training In step 2, single-cell PAS matrix is reformatted into a suitable input for MOFA along with cell-level metadata including sample/donor, cell type, and technical batch information.
+**Step2~3:** Pseudobulk processing and MOFA model training

+In step 2, single-cell PAS matrix is reformatted into a suitable input (a long-table-like pandas dataframe) for Multi-Omics Factor Analysis (MOFA) along with cell-level metadata including sample/donor, cell type, and technical batch information.
+In step 3, MOFA model is trained to captured variance in PAS among different samples.
+Notably, MOFA contains general framework (single-group frame work) and multi-group framework,  the aim of multi-group framework is to find out which sources of variability are shared between the different groups.
+In the presence of clearly known batch effects, we recommend using multi-group MOFA+ framework for correction.
+We provided example of step 2 and 3.

 **step4:** Downstream analysis of the MOFA Model

+In step 4, together with sample-level clinical metadata, disease-related multicellular pathway modules (latent factor and its corresponding weights of pathways across cell types) can be identified by statistical analysis.
+Downstream analyses include characterization and interpretation of multicellular pathway modules, sample/donor stratification, and visualization on high-weighted pathways (example).